GTM Playbook for Dermatology Practices in 2027

 2.3 Cosmetic Cash-Pay — The Margin Multiplier

-The benchmark cosmetic mix for a hybrid practice is 30-40% of total revenue from cash-pay aesthetics.
+A healthy cosmetic mix for a hybrid practice is 30-40% of total revenue from cash-pay aesthetics.
 Below 20% you are leaving margin on the table; above 50% you are an aesthetic practice with a medical line, not a derm practice.
-Add energy-based devices (Moxi, BBL, Sofwave, Morpheus8) once cosmetic revenue clears $1.5M annually — device capex runs $80K-$220K and pays back in 14-22 months at typical per-treatment pricing of $500-$1,500.
+Add energy-based devices (Moxi, BBL, Sofwave, Morpheus8) once cosmetic revenue clears roughly $1.5M annually — device capex runs $80K-$220K and pays back in 14-22 months at typical per-treatment pricing of $500-$1,500.

 3. Hiring & Retention — PA/NP Leverage Is the 2027 Multiplier

-The dermatologist pipeline is structurally short — only ~13,000 board-certified dermatologists serve 330M Americans, and residency slots have grown <2%/year for a decade.
+The dermatologist pipeline is structurally short — there are roughly 13,000 board-certified dermatologists in the U.S., and residency slots have grown only modestly for a decade.
 The 2027 answer is PA/NP leverage, not "hire another MD".

 3.1 The Provider Stack